Debug Sidecar

 tmctl Displays various TMM traffic processing statistics, such as pool and virtual server connections.

-bdt_cli Displays TMM networking information such as ARP and route entries.
+bdt_cli Displays TMM networking information such as ARP, route entries and DNS Cache records.
 See the bdt_cli section below.

 mrfdb Enables reading and writing dSSM database records.
 See the mrfdb section below.